JUnit : Calculator Test Case Example

 Right-click the JUnit test example class and run the test methods as “JUnit Test”.

-In this example, we have placed Calculator class( the test class intended to be tested) in the same package as the test-case example class.
+In this example, we have placed the Calculator class( the test class intended to be tested) in the same package as the test-case example class.
 However, this might not be the case while writing real tests.
-The application source code can be separated from test source code or automation code.
+The application source code can be separated from the test or automation code.

 Running Calculator tests using Jenkins job.
 In real projects, the development team wants to run the tests automatically for every code change to the source code.
 Jenkins is a Continuous Integration (CI ) tool that does the job automatically.